Young Ugandans Harvest Hope: Climate-Smart Farming Powers a Rural Revival

 "With the earnings, I’ve bought a cow, I’m supporting my family, and I plan to expand into animal husbandry. "

-Kasirye Shafik, a 25-year-old farmer from Budamuli Village.
+Kasirye Shafik, a 25-year-old farmer from Budamuli Village

-Private Sector as Catalyst
+Private Sector as a Catalyst

 A wide view of the Community Integrated Center in Budamuli Village, Bulamuti Sub-County, Kamuli District, Eastern Uganda strategically located near farming communities.
 The center provides access to agricultural inputs, post-harvest handling (PHH) services, and agricultural extension support.